The Time Traveler's Wife: Plot summary

 Using alternating first-person perspectives, the novel tells the stories of Henry DeTamble (born 1963), a librarian at the Newberry Library in Chicago, as he visits a child who will later become his wife, Clare Anne Abshire (born 1971), an artist who makes paper sculptures, with the aid of his uncontrolled ability to time travel.
 Henry has a rare genetic disorder, which later comes to be known as Chrono-Impairment.
 This disorder causes Henry to involuntarily travel through time.
 When 20-year-old Clare meets 28-year-old Henry at the Newberry Library in 1991 at the beginning of the novel, he has never seen her before, although she has known him most of her life.

 Henry begins time traveling at the age of five, jumping forward and backward relative to his own timeline.
 When he vanishes, where he goes, and how long his trips will last are beyond his control.
 However, his destinations are tied to his subconscious—he most often travels to places and times related to his own history.
 Certain stimuli such as stress can trigger Henry's time traveling; he often goes jogging to keep calm and remain in the present.
 He searches out pharmaceuticals in the future that may be able to help control his time traveling.
 He also seeks the advice of a geneticist, Dr. Kendrick.
 Henry cannot take anything with him into the future or the past, which means that he always arrives naked and then struggles to find clothing, shelter, and food.
 He does amass a number of survival skills, including lock-picking, self-defense, and pickpocketing.
-Much of this he learns from older versions of himself (a form of Bootstrap paradox).
+Much of this he learns from older versions of himself (a form of bootstrap paradox).

 Once Henry and Clare's timelines converge "naturally" at the library—their first meeting in his chronology—Henry starts to travel to Clare's childhood and adolescence in South Haven, Michigan, beginning in 1977 when she is only six years old.
 On one of his early visits (from Clare's perspective), Henry gives her a list of the dates he will appear and she writes them in a diary so she will remember to provide him with clothes and food when he arrives.
 During another visit, Henry inadvertently reveals that they will be married in the future.
 Over time they develop a close relationship.
 At one point, Henry helps Clare frighten and humiliate a boy who abused her.
-Clare is last visited in her youth by Henry in 1989, on her eighteenth birthday, during which they make love for the first time.
+Clare is last visited in her youth by Henry in 1989, on her eighteenth birthday, during which they have sex for the first time.
 They are then separated for two years until their meeting at the library.